Imposter Syndrome Tech Interview Prep: It's Not You

 2

-Undefined: no identification training
+Undefined: No identification training

 You never develop a reliable trigger for recognizing when this pattern applies.
 The inconsistency feeds imposter syndrome.